Inspect AI

 Custom in-house scorers

-Plugin interface lands in v0.2; current path is a thin Inspect wrapper.
+Plugin interface on the v0.3 roadmap; current path is a thin Inspect wrapper.

 Hand-rolled judges